icebert04/icebert04.github.io/_posts/2018-5-25-runt-in-the-litter.md

 Lorenzo, on the other hand, was born just above 5 lbs.
 He has a physical deformities.
 He only has 4 fingers on his left hand, mishapend left ear, and malformed toes.
 We, as parents, can live with that and shrug off the negativity.
 But the thing that struck us the most is Lorenzo's Autism.
 That really hit us to the ground!

 Still, we took this as not as a Problem but rather as a Challenge.
 Lorenzo is turning 13 years old this May 28 and in someway he has improved in lot of ways.
-Those challenging years
+Those challenging years of bringing our Autistic son to different kinds of therapy doctors from Occupational Therapy, Speech Theraphy and SPED Doctors.
+It cost us an arm and lef but it is definitely worth it.
+Especially knowing that Lorenzo has matured and someway catching up with his older brother.